atomia/puppet-atomia/README.md

 All contributions are welcome and are preferably done via Issue reports and or Pull requests.

 ## Maintainers
-* Stefan Mortensen, stefan.mortensen@atomia.com, github: stefanmortensen
+* Branislav Vukelic, branislav@atomia.com, github: branislavvukelic